Balint831/Neo4j-GTFS/README.md

 # Neo4j-GTFS

-If anotebook fails to render use https://nbviewer.org/github/Balint831/Neo4j-GTFS/tree/main/ to view.
+If a notebook fails to render use https://nbviewer.org/github/Balint831/Neo4j-GTFS/tree/main/ to view.